alond44/PathGenerator/README.md

 * multiplier: The enhance multiplier.
 Must be > 0.
 Passing a negative value will cause the method to have no effect.

-We've created a way to get more specific with the drone's location by dividing each pixel to a few more so each pixel will represent a smalller real world tile with the same height value.
+We've created a way to get higher resolution of the drone's location by dividing each pixel to a few pixels such that each pixel will represent a smalller real world tile with the same height value.

-This method has some pluses and minuses consequences:
+This method has some advantages and disadvantages:

-* Plus: The drone's location is more spacific (as every pixel represents a smaller real life area).
+* Advantage: The drone's location is more spacific (as every pixel represents a smaller real life area).
-* Plus: The difference between the given constraints and the outputed path's cost (distance or time) is smaller.
+* Advantage: The difference between the given constraints and the outputed path's cost (distance or time) is smaller.
-* Minus: The computation time lengthen.
+* Disadvantage: The computation time becomes larger.

 These effects will be demonstrated in the results section.